vxhuang/ComplexityDisparity/README.md

 - **Operating system**: macOS or Linux (tested on Ventura 13.6 and Ubuntu 22.04)
 - **R version**: ≥ 4.2.0
 - **Memory**: ≥ 8 GB RAM recommended due to use of raster operations
+- **Typical installation time**: ~5–10 minutes for package setup on a standard desktop computer with a stable internet connection

 ## R Package Dependencies